-When you dine at Angiol d’Or, expect a menu filled with Parma food favorites including Culatello, Parmigiano Reggiano and Pasta.
-Although the restaurant features a signature beef tenderloin ‘Rosa di Parma’ stuffed with Parma Ham and Parmigiano cheese, Vegetarians and Pescatarans will find plenty of options with a menu filled with meatless pastas and fish dishes.
+When you dine at Angiol d’Or, expect a menu filled with Parma food favorites including Culatello, Parmigiano Reggiano and pasta.
+Although the restaurant features a signature beef tenderloin ‘Rosa di Parma’ stuffed with Parma Ham and Parmigiano cheese, vegetarians and pescatarans will find plenty of options in this menu filled with meatless pastas and fish dishes.

-During our meal, we indulged in an excellent bowl of Anolini in Brodo as well as Veal served in a wine reduction and topped with a special Taggiasche (chopped olives) sauce and salsa verde.
-However, creamy White Polenta Pudding appetizer served with red beet cubes, tangy gorgonzola fondue and sage leaves was the star of the night.
+During our meal, we indulged in an excellent bowl of Anolini in Brodo as well as Veal served in a wine reduction and topped with a special Taggiasche (i.e. chopped olives) sauce and salsa verde.
+However, our creamy White Polenta Pudding appetizer served with red beet cubes, tangy gorgonzola fondue and sage leaves was the star of the night.

 Angiol d’Or is located at Via Scutellari, 1, 43121 Parma PR, Italy.

 Thanks to Parma’s prime location in Emilia-Romagna’s Food Valley, Parma chefs have access to some of the best Italian food products in the country.
 It would almost be wrong for travelers not to take advantage of this situation at every meal, both before and after touring local attractions.